x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/googleworkspace-migration-prerequisites.md

 - resourcemanager.projects.create
 - iam.ServiceAccounts.create

-The most secure way to achive this is to assign the following roles to the Migration Admin:
+The most secure way to achieve this is to assign the following roles to the Google Migration admin:
 - Projector Creator
-- Create Service Accounts
+- Service Accounts Creator

 Here is how you do it:
 1. Navigate to https://console.developers.google.com